 The definition of company insiders can be subjective and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Company management run the business, but the CEO will answer to the board, even if he or she is a member of it.

 I generally consider insider ownership to be a good thing.
 However, on some occasions it makes it more difficult for other shareholders to hold the board accountable for decisions.

 Our information suggests that insiders maintain a significant holding in ConnectOne Bancorp, Inc..
 Insiders own US$99m worth of shares in the US$981m company.
 This may suggest that the founders still own a lot of shares.
 You can click here to see if they have been buying or selling.

 General Public Ownership

-The general public holds a 26% stake in CNOB.
+The general public-- including retail investors -- own 21% stake in the company, and hence can't easily be ignored.
 While this size of ownership may not be enough to sway a policy decision in their favour, they can still make a collective impact on company policies.